freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 810.1

-Add your changes to staging.
+Check your status and diff if you need to see your changes.
+Then, add your changes to staging.

 #### HINTS